Turbine blade: Environment and failure modes

 Turbine blades are subjected to very strenuous environments inside a gas turbine.
 They face high temperatures, high stresses, and a potential environment of high vibration.
 All three of these factors can lead to blade failures, potentially destroying the engine, therefore turbine blades are carefully designed to resist these conditions.

 Turbine blades are subjected to stress from centrifugal force (turbine stages can rotate at tens of thousands of revolutions per minute (RPM)) and fluid forces that can cause fracture, yielding, or creep failures.
 Additionally, the first stage (the stage directly following the combustor) of a modern gas turbine faces temperatures around 2500 °F, up from temperatures around 1500 °F in early gas turbines.
 Modern military jet engines, like the Snecma M88, can see turbine temperatures of 2900 °F. Those high temperatures can weaken the blades and make them more susceptible to creep failures.
 The high temperatures can also make the blades susceptible to corrosion failures.
 Finally, vibrations from the engine and the turbine itself can cause fatigue failures.

+Higher temperatures lead to better cycle efficiency in a turbine, calling for a need for materials innovation that continually pushes the previous benchmark.
+As the most common modes of failure in SC and polycrystalline blades are intrinsically different, SC blades, thanks to their lack of grain boundaries, are ideal for first and second stage turbine blade applications.
+Turbine blades are typically made of Ni-Cr superalloys, which present a unique microstructure.

+Single crystal (SC) superalloys are typically cast with the ⟨001⟩ crystallographic direction along the turbine blade's axis, and often with a controlled secondary orientation, which has been found to be ideal for reducing localized stresses.
+Their microstructure consists of cuboidal γ′ precipitates aligned along ⟨001⟩ within a γ matrix.
+These alloys exhibit anisotropic mechanical properties due to the FCC structures of γ and γ′, also known as orthotropic properties.
+These include tensile and creep properties, which are also influenced by temperature alloy composition.
+This anisotropy strongly affects deformation and damage during thermo-mechanical fatigue (TMF).